WordPress/gutenberg/packages/interactivity/README.md

 At this point, some of the questions you have about the Interactivity API may be:

-#### What is this?
+### What is this?

 This is the base of a new standard to create interactive blocks.
 Read [the proposal](https://make.wordpress.org/core/2023/03/30/proposal-the-interactivity-api-a-better-developer-experience-in-building-interactive-blocks/) to learn more about this.

-#### Can I use it?
+### Can I use it?

 You can test it, but it's still very experimental.

-#### How do I get started?
+### How do I get started?

 A "Getting started guide" section of the Interactivity API Docs is in progress.
 In the meantime check the **Docs & Examples** section below for resources to learn.
-You can also ask for guidance at the [“Interactivity API” category](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) in the Gutenberg repo.
+You can also ask for guidance at the [“Interactivity API” category](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) in Gutenberg repo discussions.

-#### Where can I ask questions?
+### Where can I ask questions?

 The [“Interactivity API” category](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) in Gutenberg repo discussions is the best place to ask questions about the Interactivity API.

-#### Where can I share my feedback about the API?
+### Where can I share my feedback about the API?

 The [“Interactivity API” category](https://github.com/WordPress/gutenberg/discussions/categories/interactivity-api) in Gutenberg repo discussions is also the best place to share your feedback about the Interactivity API.